 Preschoolers are constantly maturing, growing, and developing.
 They do not back down from challenges but take risks to solve any problem they face.
 The words “it can’t be done” are not in the vocabulary of a preschooler.
 They will use their imagination to make the impossible, possible.

 Leaders don’t back down from challenges, they figure out ways to overcome them.
 They know that taking calculated risks is what makes great things possible.
-Without taking risks, we cannot make improvements.
-Without improvements, we are not making progress.
-Without progress, we are in retreat.
-To lead like a preschooler, we must choose to take the risks over retreat.
+To make progress, it is necessary to take risks.
+Without making improvements, there can be no progress.
+If there is no progress, we are moving backward.
+To lead like a preschooler, we must choose to take risks over retreat.

 What other leadership lessons can we learn by observing preschoolers?
 Leave your comments below…